So you have an studio HDRI map to light your scene, what next?

-By far the simplest scene set up when using IBL is a scene that contains only the subject (the objects you want to make an image of) and an IBL sphere that is set to be visible – that’s it.
-This extremely simple scene setup can produce stunning results.
-Here is the HDRI map we are using to light surround the subject.
+By far the simplest setup when using HDRI lighting is a scene that contains only the subject (the object/s you want to render).
+This extremely simple scene setup can produce high-quality results.
+Here is a simple HDRI map we are using to light the scene.

-But here in our virtual 3D world, with the subject alone floating in the scene, lighting can be placed on the HDRI map to reflect from any direction – so you have total 360-degree control of where reflections/highlights are placed.
-In the above examples of a shaver and hairdryer – this technique was used and is a great way to light a shot like this.
+But here in our 3D world, the subject can float in the scene unsupported.
+The lighting can be placed anywhere on the HDRI map to reflect from any direction – so you have total 360-degree control of where reflections/highlights are placed.
+In the above examples of a shaver and hairdryer – this technique was used.

-You can take this effect to an extreme, see here this example.
+You can take this background effect to an extreme, see here this example.

-Here we placed a light in HDR Light Studio behind the dragon on the HDRI map with a colourful graduation, here’s what the map looks like.
+Here we placed a light behind the dragon, using HDR Light Studio, on the HDRI map with a colorful graduation.
+Here’s what the map looks like.

 It’s pretty cool to be able to create a background effect like that via the HDRI map.
 It keeps things simple, and simple scenes render faster!

-If you were to cut out an object that has been photographed with a dark background (with no illumination or reflections coming from behind) and put that image onto a white page, it will look odd because the perimeter of the object will be dark, almost outlined – therefore it will look cut out and stuck on.
+If you were to cut out an object that has been photographed with a dark background and put that image onto a white page, it will look odd because the perimeter of the object will be dark reflecting the dark background at a glancing angle.

-Do you think that the above image doesn’t look quite right?
-If this had been lit with a white background in the HDRI, the edges would not look so harsh.
-Let’s fix this by producing a new render, but this time placing a large white light behind the shot, so this white background reflects in all the glancing edges of the subject.
+If this had been lit with a white background on the HDRI map, the edges would not look so harsh.
+We fixed this by placing a large white light behind the shot, so this white background reflects in all the glancing edges of the subject.

 But what if we don’t want a shot with the subject floating in the air?
 Say we have a product that would sit on a desktop for example, and we want it to look grounded.
 The next step is to add a floor to your scene.